 (7) The automated, data-processing system shall contain adequate safeguards for security of the records to maintain the confidentiality and accuracy of the prescription information.
 Safeguards against unauthorized changes in data after the information has been entered and verified by the registered pharmacist shall be provided by the system.

-(l) Prescriptions for controlled substances as found in schedules II will become void unless dispensed within ninety (90) days of the original date of the prescription and in no event shall more than a thirty-day (30) supply be dispensed at any one time.
+(l) Prescriptions for controlled substances as found in schedule II will become void unless dispensed within ninety (90) days of the original date of the prescription and in no event shall more than a thirty-day (30) supply be dispensed at any one time.

 (m) The prescriptions in schedules III, IV, and V will become void unless dispensed within one hundred eighty (180) days of the original date of the prescription.
 For purposes of this section, a "dosage unit" shall be defined as a single capsule, tablet, or suppository, or not more than one five (5) ml. of an oral liquid.

 (1) Prescriptions in schedule III cannot be written for more than one hundred (100) dosage units and not more than one hundred (100) dosage units may be dispensed at one time.
 Provided, however, manufacturer prepackaged steroids and hormones in schedule III shall be exempt from this subsection.

 (2) Prescriptions in Schedule IV and V may be written for up to a ninety-day (90) supply based on directions.
 No more than three hundred and sixty (360) dosage units may be dispensed at one time.